hcbiophys/morphodynamics/README.md

 Note: options for model index (idx_model) are [0, 1, 2]; in the manuscript these are called models 1, 2 & 3 respectively.

-- Fig.4b&d Fig.S4a (comparison of MAP simulations with data for lengthening model & probability distributions associated with the MAP values):
+- Fig. 4b&d and Fig. S6a (comparison of MAP simulations with data for lengthening model & probability distributions associated with the MAP values):
 *python L_ABC.py [compound] MAP_simulations*
 Note: to run the full inference process: *python L_ABC.py [compound] full_inference*

-- Fig.4c, Fig. S3d & Fig.S4b (comparison of MAP simulations with data for bending models):
+- Fig. 4c, Fig. S5d and Fig. S6b (comparison of MAP simulations with data for bending models):
 *python theta_ABC.py MAP_vis [compound] [idx_model]*
 Note: inference was run with all three models for compound_A, and model 2 only for all other compounds.
 To run full inference: *python theta_ABC.py full_inference [compound] 2*.
 This prints parameters and weights which can then be swapped in to morphodynamics/tip_model/theta/accepted_params_kappa.py for plotting.

-- Fig.4e (Posterior distribution for the two-parameter optimal bending model):
+- Fig. 4e (Posterior distribution for the two-parameter optimal bending model):
 *python theta_ABC.py M2_posterior [compound] 2*

-- Fig.S3b (comparison of global theta dynamics for all three models, using MAP values):
+- Fig. S5b (comparison of global theta dynamics for all three models, using MAP values):
 *python theta_plot_compare_models.py [idx_model]*

-- Fig.S3c (model probabilities):
+- Fig. S5c (model probabilities):
 *python theta_ABC.py model_probabilities compound_A -1*
 Note: the -1 means all models are being used.
 To run full model selection: *python theta_ABC.py full_inference compound_A -1*